OceanCatSZ/hw8fall22/README.md

 ### Error Handling

 An interpreter can generally not continue meaningfully after an error (as opposed to compilers).
-Thus, if you find an error, you should throw an error, using an informative error message.
+Thus, if you find an error, **you should throw an error, using an informative error message (i.e. "Variable used before declaration")**.
 You need to do a number of checks (e.g., correct typing, and missing or duplicate declarations).
 You may assume that an AST has the right fields and types. **Do can not assume other checks**, even if done by the parser, as your functions can be tested with ASTs that don’t come from the parser.

 ## File Overview